 While digestion may seem simple, in fact it is incredibly complex.
 Somehow the body knows which of the thousands of chemicals in food that it needs.
 It is able, when healthy, to sift through the food and absorb the nutrients, while rejecting the many chemical poisons.
 These are eliminated as the feces.

 Most of the nutrients are absorbed from the small intestine, though some absorption occurs in the mouth, and in the large intestine as well.

 Interestingly, the bile is dumped back into the small intestine, and some of the poisons such as too much cholesterol, can be reabsorbed once again.
 However, in most cases, the liver has transformed the toxins so that the body somehow knows not reabsorb them.
-It is as though the liver ÒtagsÓ the toxic metals and toxic chemicals in some way so they pass harmlessly out of the body in the feces.
+It is as though the liver “tags” the toxic metals and toxic chemicals in some way so they pass harmlessly out of the body in the feces.

-The liver has about 500 other functions, however.
-It further breaks down some nutrients, transforms some into other chemicals the body needs like cholesterol, and puts some chemicals together to form proteins, starches, fatty acids and millions of other chemicals we need to live.
+The liver has many other functions, as well.
+It further breaks down some nutrients, transforms some amino acids into other chemicals the body needs, stores some sugars, and puts some chemicals together to form proteins, starches, fatty acids and millions of other chemicals we need to live.